Follow along with the video below to see how to install our site as a web app on your home screen.

 Next summer ...
 Sammy Hagar and Michael Anthony go on tour with Joe Satriani (they found the one guy who can imitate Eddie Van Halen) and Jason Bonham for the Best of Both Worlds tour.
 Should be fantastic!

 Two different bands.
 I liked them both.
 When it all went down I was pissed off.
 Took me a while to get used to the change.
-But once I realized that if I looked at it in a way of two separate bands, I started enjoying both bands music.
+But once I released that if I looked at it in a way of two separate bands, I started enjoying both bands music.

-You might have an argument if Roth had done anything worth a shit post Van Halen.
-Dave sucks all around.If you're talking musically speaking, Van Halen didn't get to the R&R HOF on the musical output of the Sammy era.
+If you're talking musically speaking, Van Halen didn't get to the R&R HOF on the musical output of the Sammy era.

 "Only time will tell if we stand the test of time"?
 Riveting stuff right there.